Rights and Responsibilities as an Ontario Works client

 - Your income does not change on a monthly basis (Canada Pension Plan, Support payments that are the same each month, roomer or boarder income etc.)

-2. You must continue to, or start to, submit a Statement of Income on the 16th of each month, if:
+2. You must continue, or start, to submit a Statement of Income (SOI) on the 16th of each month, if:

 - You have a new source of income (attach your income stubs to your SOI)

 - You have ongoing earnings and/or training allowances (attach your pay stubs to your SOI)

 - You have casual earnings from employment (attach your pay stubs to your SOI)